Skip to content

 Generating a JSON Schema

-You don't have to hand-write a schema — JSONMonkey can generate one from your existing data.
+You don't have to hand-write a schema — JSON Monkey can generate one from your existing data.

-1. Open your .jmonkey file in JSONMonkey.
+1. Open your file in JSON Monkey (a .json directly, or a .jmonkey).

 2. Click Edit Config in the toolbar.